firemodels/bot/Bundlebot/README.md

    2. `cd Firemodels_bundle/bot/Bundlebot/scripts`
    3. `./BUILD_smv_manuals.sh`

 3. **Build the bundle.**  After the FDS and smokeview manuals are built, run the script `BUILD_release_bundle.sh` in the firebot account (type: `sudo su - firebot` to switch accounts).
 The same script can be run on a Linux and OSX computer.
+Run the script `BUILD_release_bundle.bat` on a Windows PC.
 While testing, run the script `BUILD_test_release.sh`.
-After building the bundles, these scripts upload them to the GitHub [test_bundles](https://github.com/firemodels/test_bundles) repository so that they can be tested before being published.
-Edit this file and change the fds and smv hash and tags for a different release.
-To build a Windows bundle run the scripot `BUILD_release_bundle.bat` on a Windows PC.
+The test versions of the bundle scripts upload the bundles to the Github at the [test_bundles](https://github.com/firemodels/test_bundles) repository so that they can be tested before being published.
+To build a Windows bundle run the script `BUILD_release_bundle.bat` on a Windows PC.
    1. switch to the firebot account if not already there (type: `sudo su - firebot`)
    2. `cd Firemodels_bundle/bot/Bundlebot/scripts`
    3. Type: `./BUILD_release_bundle.sh` if building a Linux or OSX release bundle.
 Type `BUILD_release_bundle` if building a Windows bundle.